How to Continue…

 Option 1: Sentence mining on your own

 The beginner’s course prepares you for mining sentences from anime and dorama on your own.
-There are various options for this, have a look at my guide.
-Especially if you use the jlab anki addon and subs2srs decks, this path is completely free.
-The required decks are community-created and currently hosted by someone else.
-However, I am considering to keep them available to the community using the money I get from the jlab patreon.
+There are various options for this, but if you use the jlab anki addon and subs2srs decks, this path is completely free.
+Have a look at my (outdated) guide.
+The required decks are community-created and hosted by the project.

 Advantages: It’s free, you determine both the speed and the content yourself, jlab offers decent tooling for this by means of the anki addon.
 The usability is not apple-grade, but I’ve used this myself for several years.

 Disadvantages: No guidance, you will face very difficult material, it’s easy to get demotivated, the content is not fine-tuned for effortless learning.

 Option 2: Use the jlab intermediate decks

 These are paid decks listed here.
 They continue in a similar fashion as the beginner’s course, with two differences: First, they are built around video recommendations and help you to quickly understand YouTube-videos and selected episodes of anime.
 Second, the decks have word booster cards that teach a new word with multiple, different sentences.
 For each word, you will have 2-3 different sentences at optimal spacing to quickly improve your listening comprehension.

 Advantages: Superfast, effortless learning with cards perfectly adjusted to quickly improve your listening comprehension, quickly unlocks content on YouTube even though you don’t now many words yet, saves you time.

 Disadvantages: Fixed content, very high effort for me to create, this means slow update speed.